dronelektron/server-rules/README.md

 ### Console Commands

-* sm_rules - Show panel with translated rules for player
+* sm_rules - Show a menu with rules